Hawaii

 TIA's Taxpayer Burden™ measurement incorporates both assets and liabilities, not just pension debt.

-Hawaii's reported net position is overstated by $2.6 billion, largely because the state delays recognizing losses incurred when the net pension liability increases.
+Hawaii's reported net position is understated by $844.7 million, largely because the state delays recognizing gains resulting from decreases in retirement liabilities.

-The state's financial report was released 172 days after its fiscal year end, which is considered timely according to the 180 day standard.
+The state's financial report was released 183 days after its fiscal year end, which is considered untimely according to the 180 day standard.

 Prior Years' TIA Data